axel-op/hello-world-dart-github-action/README.md

-# Hello world JavaScript action
+# Hello world Dart action

+A "Hello World" GitHub Action coded in Dart.

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

-To learn how this action was built, see "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.
+The Dart application is located in the [`app`](./app) folder.
+The [`index.js`](index.js) file is used to run it using the `dart` command.

 ## Inputs